RichardsGroup/LSST_OpSim/README.md

 found in [sciserver_opsim.pdf](./sciserver_opsim.pdf)

 ### Installing **rubin_sim**
 This section is added following the release of a new **rubin_sim** Python package for running MAF on simulated LSST surveys and performing other survey simulation tasks. **rubin_sim** replaces the old tools that require the LSST Stack to be functional.
 Note that the instructions provided here are for running **rubin_sim** on SciServer only.
-A more general-purpose installation instruction of **rubin_sim** is avaiable at the original [rubin_sim github repository](https://github.com/lsst/rubin_sim).
+A more general-purpose installation instruction of **rubin_sim** is available at the original [rubin_sim github repository](https://github.com/lsst/rubin_sim).
 You can follow the steps below to install **rubin_sim**.

-1. Navigate to your `persistent` folder at '/home/idies/workspace/Storage/{your_username}/persistent' from the termimal.
+1. Navigate to your `persistent` folder at '/home/idies/workspace/Storage/{your_username}/persistent' from the terminal.
 2. Clone the **rubin_sim** repository and install from source:

 ```sh